dlants/climbcapacity/context.md

 ### DCGView Component Patterns

 DCGView is a one-directional view library that renders data to DOM and updates it efficiently.
-Views are class-based with getter functions for dynamic data binding.
+Views are class-based with getter functions for dynamic data binding. **JSX is transformed by Vite** (not DCGView.createElement) for modern build integration.

 **Basic View Structure:**